 Set up import using Delta Sharing

-After the cloud platform and region are defined, BlueConic displays a Share Identifier and a BlueConic Metastore Identifier.
+After the region is defined, BlueConic displays a Share Identifier and a BlueConic Metastore Identifier.
 You will use these values in Databricks when creating the share.

 In your Databricks account, to create a share using Delta Sharing, navigate to Catalog > Delta Sharing > Shared by me > Shares > Share Data